Opening a BIM 360 or AUTODESK CONSTRUCTION CLOUD model with Revit: Error: Data file is corrupt

 C:\Temp

-1. Create a folder called Cache on the Desktop.
+1. Create a new folder named Cache on your Desktop.

-3. Move (DO NOT COPY) the contents of the “CollaborationCache” and “PacCache” folders to the corresponding folders created on the desktop.
+3. Move (do not copy) the contents of the following folders into the corresponding new folders on your Desktop:

 %USERPROFILE%\AppData\Local\Autodesk\Revit\PacCache